jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 By which Mamet means the class made a story with no unnecessary characterizations, "interesting ideas," or pandering to an ignorant executive.
 A simple scene about a common problem that anyone can relate to and thus enjoy.

-And now you better understand how to see the Matrix of everyday life.
 Always keep in mind every story has a super-objective, and the MacGuffin is more important then the hero.
 Thus, you are not the hero of your own story.
 The technology you create is more important, because new tools are what life needs to better evolve.
 Evolving new tools is the super-objective of life, and you're just a character inside.

-By reading this book, I want you to realize you can decide what character you want to be in the never-ending, beautiful, awesome story of life.

-Antagonsists are happy with the way society is today.
-They hold the levers of power and don't see why things have to change.
-Idealistic Protagonists imagine a better world, a place where more people hold levers of power; be it with science books, clean drinking water, or solar panels.

-Regular people are left in the middle, trying to decide which side to support.
-The typical world run by the people in power, or the new and innovative world run by unknown heroes?
-To gather support, Protagonists give speeches of hope, change, and a majical world.
-To keep things the same, Antagonists give speeches of hope, change, and a majical world.

-One side is being honest, the other side is not.
-But they both look and sound the same.
-The idea of _How to See the Matrix_, is to empower you to see the difference for yourself.

 ## Chapter 3 - Counter-cultural Architecture and Dramatic Structure